bigfix/developer.bigfix.com/site/reference/types/task-folder.md

 # type: task folder

-The &amp;lt;task folder&amp;gt; objects provide the methods that are used to retrieve tasks from the folder, as well as from its subfolders.
+The &lt;task folder&lt; objects provide the methods that are used to retrieve tasks from the folder, as well as from its subfolders.
 Task folders are specified by name, path and include scheduled tasks.

 # descendant of &lt;task folder&gt; : scheduled task